-I really want to get though this series with him but unfortunately, he misplaced the book in his messy room and it took a few months for it to reappear.
+I really want to get through this series with him but unfortunately, he misplaced the book in his messy room and it took a few months for it to reappear.
 By that point, we had moved on to another book.
 My liked this book read aloud to him fine, but I think it lacked the humor and action of a Riordan that really gets him into a book. [chapter book series, ages 8 and up]

 The Inquisitor’s Tale: Or, The Three Magical Children and Their Holy Dog by Adam Gidwitz, illustrated by Hatem Aly

-I thought this was a medieval version of Riordan complete with kids with “super powers”, action adventure, AND humor.
+I thought this was a medieval version of Riordan complete with kids with “superpowers”, action adventure, AND humor.
 I love this book but it didn’t quite capture his attention to finish it.
 I think it will remain on the abandoned pile for him. [chapter book, ages 9 and up]

 Artemis Fowl 5: The Lost Colony by Eoin Colfer

 We met Eoin Colfer at the Mega Awesome event with Rick Riordan, and Colfer is hilariously funny and charming.
 It was enough to convince my son to try Artemis Fowl and we plugged away at four of the books, enjoying each one.
 This fifth one, however, was our stopping point.
 I think my son enjoyed Artemis more as diabolically evil.
 Still, four books is a good run in my book! [chapter book, ages 9 and up]